Michael Cohen (lawyer): Prison and house arrest

+In New York

-The Manhattan District Attorney and the New York Attorney General opened investigations into Trump.
-The Manhattan DA's office ultimately decided in 2022 not to pursue charges, in part because the new DA, Alvin Bragg, worried that the case relied too much on Michael Cohen's testimony.
-However, they continued to speak to Cohen.
-By February 2023, investigators at the Manhattan DA's office had interviewed Cohen 15 times.
+The Manhattan district attorney (DA) and the New York AG opened investigations into Trump.
+The Manhattan DA's office decided in 2022 not to pursue charges, in part because the new DA, Alvin Bragg, worried that the case relied too much on Cohen's testimony.
+Investigators at the Manhattan DA's office continued to speak to Cohen, interviewing him 15 times by February 2023.

 These were separate from the investigation by the New York State Department of Taxation and Finance which, on August 22, 2018, announced it had subpoenaed Cohen in connection with its investigation into whether the Donald J. Trump Foundation had violated New York tax laws.
-The department also said in October 2018 it would review allegations that Trump had gained hundreds of millions of dollars through tax fraud.
+The department also said in October 2018 it would review allegations that Trump had evaded gift taxes in his inheritance of hundreds of millions of dollars from his father.